Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 ```

 Thus it shows that the three heterogeneous bosses are not likely to be clustered into the same group.
-Though the clustering of the blue boss node no.53 is arguable as shown above, this boss is more likely to be clustered with the orange boss node no.41 who is clustered inside the core group of the orange locale based on our inferred clustering $\hat{\boldsymbol{z}}$.
+Though the clustering of the blue boss node no.53 is arguable as shown above, this boss is more likely to be clustered with the orange boss node no.41 who is clustered inside the core group of the orange affiliation based on our inferred clustering $\hat{\boldsymbol{z}}$.
-The green boss node no.38 is not likely to be within the core of the orange locale and most of the time is clustered with another orange boss node no.35 in the same group:
+The green boss node no.38 is not likely to be within the core of the orange affiliation and most of the time is clustered with another orange boss node no.35 in the same group:

 ``` r
 ## Check how often another orange boss 35 and green boss 38 in the same group